Bowenislandsong/Distributivecom/README.md

 The Minimum Value Product is the version of a new product with a collection of essential features that satisfy the early users.
 Our MVP is a *User Interface* with **Low Latency** response to **Real-Time** machine learning and other **Iterative** tasks.
+## Current Project Structure
+The project is currently split into three components: Server Control, Local Web UI, and Website.

+As their name suggested, *Sever Control* runs on server and is in charge of temporary file storage, client information reserving, and file splitting.

+*Local Web UI* is built for customers interested lensing their computers for financial benefits.
+This Local Web UI, acting as a cross platform application, after activation, will automatically interact with server and perform tasks.

+The *Website*, currently hosted at http://medusapys.ml, is a client side UI for customers looking for hiring computers on Medusa.pys clusters.
+Clients will upload their file for computing on other computers that are part of our cluster nodes.

+To communicate with peer and master computers, the project uses *Swarm* to host *Redis* clusters.